alyssayc/ugi-risk/README.md

 - `analysis_1_all_subtypes.ipynb` predicts risk for combined UGI cancer based on the additive risk from each subtype-specific model

 2. Analysis 2
 - Logistic regression model.
 Included features selected based on univariate analysis significance.
-Trained on 5-year UTI cancer outcome to predict 5-year UGI cancer.
+- `analysis_2.ipynb` trained on 5-year UGI cancer outcome to predict 5-year UGI cancer.
-- `analysis_2.ipynb` predicts risk for combined UGI cancer
-- `analysis_2_[subtype].ipynb` predicts risk for the respective cancer subtype
+- `analysis_2_[subtype].ipynb` trained on 5-year subtype outcome to predict 5-year subtype outcome.
-- `analysis_2_all_subtypes.ipynb` predicts risk for combined UGI cancer based on the additive risk from each subtype-specific model
+- `analysis_2_all_subtypes.ipynb` predicts risk for 5-year UGI cancer based on the additive risk from each subtype-specific model

-3. Analysis 2.1
-- Logistic regression model.
-Included features selected based on univariate analysis significance.
-Trained on 3-year UTI cancer outcome to predict 3-year UGI cancer.
+- `analysis_2.1.ipynb` trained on 3-year UGI cancer outcome to predict 3-year UGI cancer.
-- `analysis_2.ipynb` predicts risk for combined UGI cancer
-- `analysis_2_[subtype].ipynb` predicts risk for the respective cancer subtype
+- `analysis_2.1_[subtype].ipynb` trained on 3-year subtype outcome to predict 3-year subtype outcome.
-- `analysis_2_all_subtypes.ipynb` predicts risk for combined UGI cancer based on the additive risk from each subtype-specific model
+- `analysis_2.1_all_subtypes.ipynb` predicts risk for 3-year UGI cancer based on the additive risk from each subtype-specific model

-4. Analysis 2.2
-- Logistic regression model.
-Included features selected based on univariate analysis significance.
-Trained on 10-year UTI cancer outcome to predict 10-year UGI cancer.
+- `analysis_2.2.ipynb` trained on 10-year UGI cancer outcome to predict 10-year UGI cancer.
-- `analysis_2.ipynb` predicts risk for combined UGI cancer
-- `analysis_2_[subtype].ipynb` predicts risk for the respective cancer subtype
+- `analysis_2.2_[subtype].ipynb` trained on 10-year subtype outcome to predict 10-year subtype outcome.
-- `analysis_2_all_subtypes.ipynb` predicts risk for combined UGI cancer based on the additive risk from each subtype-specific model
+- `analysis_2.2_all_subtypes.ipynb` predicts risk for 10-year UGI cancer based on the additive risk from each subtype-specific model

-5. Analysis 2 coef
-- Logistic regression model.
-Included features selected based on univariate analysis significance.
-Risk score derived from normalized beta coefficients.
+- `analysis_2_coef.ipynb` predicts risk for combined UGI cancer with risk score derived from normalized beta coefficients.

+3. Analysis 3
+- XGBoost model.
+Tested three different methods for feature selection and selected the best model by AUROC.
+- `analysis_3.ipynb` trained on 5-year UGI cancer outcome to predict 5-year UGI cancer.
+- `analysis_3.1.ipynb` trained on 3-year UGI cancer outcome to predict 3-year UGI cancer.
+- `analysis_3.2.ipynb` trained on 10-year UGI cancer outcome to predict 10-year UGI cancer.
-- `analysis_2.ipynb` predicts risk for combined UGI cancer
+- `analysis_3.3.ipynb` trained on combined UGI cancer outcome to predict 5-year UGI cancer.
-- `analysis_2_[subtype].ipynb` predicts risk for the respective cancer subtype
-- `analysis_2_all_subtypes.ipynb` predicts risk for combined UGI cancer based on the additive risk from each subtype-specific model